multimodal-ai-lab/DEFAME/README.md

 ```bash
 python -m scripts.run
 ```
-If you provided a Serper API key, this will use Google Search to verify your claim.
+If you configured a Serper API key, InFact will automatically use Google Search to verify your claim, otherwise it falls back to DuckDuckGo (which has strong rate limits).

 ### Reproduce InFact Paper Results
 To reproduce InFact's result on AVeriTeC using its default hyperparameters, run